locar77i/FlashStrike-docs/docs/architecture/matching_engine/manager.md

 ## 1. Purpose

-The **Manager** is the top-level orchestrator of the FlashStrike matching engine.
+The **Manager** is the top-level orchestrator of the FlashStrike matching engine and responsible for:

+- processing the market configuration ([see instrument.md](./conf/instrument.md))
+- computing integer-scaled instrument parameters ([see normalized_instrument.md](./conf/normalized_instrument.md))
+- generating the partitioning plan ([see partition_plan.md](./conf/partition_plan.md))
+- initializing the order book and telemetry components
+- preparing the system for processing orders at nanosecond precision

 It is the *entry point* for all order operations and coordinates the behavior of the entire subsystem stack:

 - Order validation